danieladams456/vConnect-client/README.md

   * To view help options: Click the Help Button.
   * To view the error log: Navigate to C:\vConnect, and open the error.log file.
   * To view the event log: Nagivate to C:\vConnect, and open the event.log file.

-### Usage
-After installation, execute vConnect.exe.

-If vConnect was correctly configured during installation, it will start-up automatically when Windows powers on, and will automatically connect to the paired OBDLink LX module and begin polling data.

-To change vConnect's configuration settings, open up the Settings UI by double-clicking on the vConnect icon (green checkmark) in the Windows Taskbar.

-To

 The latest version of vConnect utilizes a Monitor application in order to ensure that the application continues to run.
 Whenever any situations cause the program to terminate, the monitor will restart it and begin polling for data.